-The Reentry Resource Centers (RRCs) in San Jose and Gilroy, are open for service.
-Service schedules are accessible through the links at the end of this message.
-The Reentry Resource Center in San Jose is conducting client registration and service triage 8am-5pm Monday through Friday and after hours on Tu/Th from 5-8pm and on the first Saturday of the month from 8am-12pm for client service triage and information.
+The Reentry Resource Center in San Jose conducts client registration and service triage 8am-5pm Monday through Friday and after hours on Tu/Th from 5-8pm and on the first Saturday of the month from 8am-12pm for client service triage and information.
 You can call 408-535-4299 for information.
+Click here for the San Jose Center service schedule.
+Click here for the Gilroy Center service schedule.

 In order to decrease the number of individuals incarcerated and under probation and parole supervision, the County of Santa Clara is focusing on developing a comprehensive effort that addresses the needs and risks of former offenders.
 The County's Reentry Program represents a new way of doing business.